AkaCoder404/thutodo/README.md

 hello this is readme for automatic task downloader for thu webpage

 task
-1. login learn.tsinghua.edu.cn
+1. export to
-2. scrape tasks/webpage
+2.
-3. send tasks to dida
+3. download hw files

 completed
 1. login learn.tsinghua.edu.cn
-2. get homework that has been assigned but has not been submitted
-3.
+2. create folders for each course
+3. append csv with unsubmmited hw information
+4.